abourdon/powerapi-akka/README.md

 ### How to acquire it

 There are two ways to acquire PowerAPI: With or without Maven repositories.
-In other words, directly from Maven repositories (to get stable or snapshot versions), or from our Git repository (to directly get the source code).
+In other words, directly from Maven repositories (to get stable or snapshot versions), or from our Git repository (to get the source code).

 #### With Maven repositories

 **Stable versions** are available from the [Maven central repository](http://search.maven.org "Maven central repository").
-Thus, you just have to put on your _pom_ file your desired modules.
+Thus, you just have to put on your `pom.xml` file your desired modules.
 That's all.

 **Snapshot versions** are available from the [OSS Sonatype repository](https://oss.sonatype.org "OSS Sonatype repository").
-Thus, you have to add this repository location:
+Thus, you have to add this following repository location:

 ```xml
 <repository>